beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 cipher_suite
 : The single cipher suite selected by the server from the list in ClientHello.cipher_suites.
-A client which receives a cipher suite that was not offered MUST abort the handshake.
+A client which receives a cipher suite that was not offered MUST abort the handshake with an "illegal_parameter" alert.

 extensions
 : A list of extensions.
 The ServerHello MUST only include extensions